NZSPY/Fuji-Llama/Llama/README.md

 This is a Llama Card game server written in GO.
 This is my application written in GO,

-so has been a learnign exersise in Go so probaly not the best coding example.
+so has been a learning exercise in Go so probably not the best coding example.

 But you can play Llama just install Go onto your computer and download the code and run it